faipat1/CS445-SAR-Project/README.md

 ### 8. Run the project
 If everything was setup properly, you can now right click on the project and select "Run > Run on Server".
 The REST Services will be accessible at http://localhost:8080/sar

-If you wish to generate a unit test report, in the project folder run
+If you wish to generate a unit test report or see test coverage you can right click on the project and select "Coverage as > JUnit Test".
+Alternatively in the project folder run
 ```
 $ ./gradlew jacocoTestReport
 ```